mpbauer/spring-petclinic-rest-slim/readme.md

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
+In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
 A similar setups is provided for MySql and PostgreSQL in case a persistent database configuration is needed.
 To run petclinic locally using persistent database, it is needed to change profile defined in application.properties file.

-For MySQL database, it is needed to change param "hsqldb" to "mysql" in string
+For MySQL database, it is needed to change param "h2" to "mysql" in string
 ```
-spring.profiles.active=hsqldb,spring-data-jpa
+spring.profiles.active=h2,spring-data-jpa
 ```
  defined in application.properties file.